geode-sdk/mods/mods-v2/raydeeux.likebaitexterminator/about.md

 Thanks to TechStudent10 and TheSillyDoggo for finding the right hooks and member fields to get this working.

+Thanks to Alphalaneous and Prevter for helping find the cause of a super rare crash.

 Mod name vaguely inspired by Hazbin Hotel.

 (There *can and will* be false positives [likely] and false negatives [not too likely].)

-This Geode mod is licensed under LGPLv2.
+This [Geode mod](https://geode-sdk.org) is licensed under LGPLv2.